Social security contributions

 - foreign workers coming to British Columbia under the British Columbia Provincial Nominee Program who purchase a principal residence.

-In an effort to stop tax evasion when property ownership is hidden behind numbered companies and trusts, the British Columbia government will, starting 16 May 2019, require trustees and corporations that acquire property to identify all individuals with a beneficial interest in the trust or significant interest in the corporation on the property transfer tax return.
+Starting 16 May 2019, in an effort to stop tax evasion when property ownership is hidden behind numbered companies and trusts, the British Columbia government requires trustees and corporations that acquire property to identify all individuals with a beneficial interest in the trust or significant interest in the corporation on the property transfer tax return.
 For beneficiaries or trusts that are corporations, information about each director must be disclosed.
-This will apply to all property types, including residential and commercial, with exemptions for certain trusts (e.g. charitable trusts) and corporations (e.g. hospitals, schools, and libraries).
+This applies to all property types, including residential and commercial, with exemptions for certain trusts (e.g. charitable trusts) and corporations (e.g. hospitals, schools, and libraries).

 In Ontario, a 15% land transfer tax (in addition to general land transfer tax and Toronto’s land transfer tax) is imposed on foreign entities (i.e. foreign nationals and corporations, and certain Canadian corporations controlled by such foreign persons) and taxable trustees (i.e. trustees of a trust that has at least one trustee or beneficiary that is a foreign entity) that purchase residential property in the Greater Golden Horseshoe (a defined region of Southern Ontario surrounding and including the city of Toronto).
 For this tax to apply, the land transferred must contain at least one, but not more than six, single family residence(s).
 The tax also applies to unregistered dispositions of a beneficial interest in such residential property, when the purchaser of the interest is a foreign entity or taxable trustee.
 Failure to pay the new tax can result in a penalty, fine, and/or imprisonment.
 Exemptions from the 15% land transfer tax are available in certain circumstances (including for foreign workers coming to Ontario under the Ontario Immigrant Nominee Program or for refugees under the Immigration and Refugee Protection Act, who purchase a principal residence), and rebates of the tax can be obtained in certain situations.